 The police state could not enforce total obedience.
 Just as repression had been stronger and weaker at times, so had dissent been in Eastern Europe.
 In the post-war era, open strikes and revolts had not been uncommon, but the Soviet interventions in East Germany 1953, Hungary 1956 and Czechoslovakia 1968 had quelled these uprisings.
 Afterwards, there was an unspoken “contract” between the rulers and the ruled: The state required a lower level of ideological commitment (adherence to the rituals was enough) and raised the material standards of living.
 In return, the people refrained from open dissent.
 The 1970s saw therefore many heterodox people in Eastern Europe and the Soviet Union turn inward: They did the minimum that was required from them in terms of work and politics, and gave their life meaning within a small niche of close friends and personal interests.
 Dissenting ideas might be shared, but quietly, among trusted people, often in the form of forbidden books or essays that were copied by typing the entire text on one’s typewriter (samizdat, “self-publishing”).

 From the late 1970s on, some dissenters turned outward again, especially in support of the human rights the Communist rulers had guaranteed their citizens in the Helsinki Accords.
 These “Helsinki Groups” professed to help the government in implementing the Helsinki Final Act which put said governments into an uncomfortable position between publicly going back on their word and allowing the dissenters to influence policy.
 The game reflects this masterfully with the “Helsinki Final Act” card.
-Under normal circumstances the ops math in Student and Intellectual spaces favors Support Checks by the Communist player: usually at +0 against the Student space and +1 against the Intellectual space since the Student space usually is flipped by the first Support Check.
+Under normal circumstances the ops math in Student and Intellectual spaces favors Support Checks by the Communist player: usually at +0 against the Student space and +1 against the Intellectual space since the Student space is usually flipped by the first Support Check.
 The Democrats can only reply at -2 at the Student space and then +0 at the Intellectual space (provided they succeed on the first support check).
 Helsinki, however, makes this costly for the Communist at a loss of 1VP per Support Check.
 But if the Communist player forgoes all Support Check in Student and Intellectual spaces, the Democrat will have a lot of spare ops which can be used to run wild in the oh-so-important worker spaces.

 The Escalation of 1989